davidmcclure/litecoder/README.md

 ## 🌎 Goals
 - Be fast.
 Lookups take ~20µs.
 - Work anywhere without hassle.
 The underlying data ships with the package and is small enough to fit in memory (~100m).
 Since everything sits in RAM, the library can be used in ETL and big data workflows involving billions of inputs.
-- Comprehensive, curated support for nicknames and abbreviations.
+- Comprehensive support for [nicknames and abbreviations](litecoder/data/city-alt-names.yml).
 Eg, `Windy City` always means Chicago.
-- Favor precision over recall.
-Litecoder will miss some things, but when it returns a result, it should be trustworthy.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.

 ## 🌎 Future